 We as a parish rejoice in the love that you, as a couple, share for one another and the commitment that has been made to bring you to this day in preparation for your marriage.
 Your decision to be married in the Church is an indication that the Christian faith and the sacramental life of the Church are important to you.
 In the eyes of the Church, marriage is the sacramental union between a man and a woman that is used in the Bible as the image of God’s faithful love for ancient Israel (Isaiah 54; Jeremiah 3; Ezekiel 16) and Christ’s sacrificial relationship to the Church (Ephesians 5:22-33).

-Jesus Himself, together with His mother the Theotokos and the disciples attended and blessed a wedding in Cana of Galilee, performing His first miracle, which assisted in the celebration of that event (John 2:1-11).
+Jesus Himself, together with His mother the Theotokos and His disciples attended and blessed a wedding in the city of Cana in Galilee.
+This is where Jesus Christ performed His first miracle which assisted in the celebration of that joyous and spiritual event (John 2:1-11).

-When we say that Christian marriage is a sacrament, we use that word to convey the depths of the bond you are about to enter into: a sacramentum in the ancient Roman Empire was the oath of loyalty unto death that a Roman solider took to the emperor when entering the military.
-As Christians, the sacrament of marriage is your oath of loyalty unto death to each other and – as a couple – your oath of loyalty unto death to our Lord Jesus Christ.
-Christian marriage is intended to be a sign of God’s presence and love in this fallen and broken world.
+When we say that Christian marriage is a sacrament, we use that word to convey the depths of the bond you are about to enter into.
+This is a sacramentum practiced in the ancient Roman Empire as the oath of loyalty unto death that a Roman solider took to the emperor when entering the military.
+As Christians, the sacrament of marriage is your oath of loyalty unto death to each other and – as a couple – your oath of loyalty unto death to our Lord Jesus Christ through the church.
+Christian marriage is intended to be a sign of God’s presence and love in a fallen and broken world.

 COORDINATING YOUR WEDDING

 Our administrative staff will assist you with the necessary forms.
-They will work with you in all matters pertaining to your wedding, including setting the date, scheduling meetings with our Parish Priest, Fr.
-Theologos Drakos, preparing the necessary church documents and collecting all fees.
-Please feel free to ask him any questions you may have regarding your marriage here at Prophet Elias Greek Orthodox Church
+They will work with you in all matters pertaining to your wedding, including setting the date, scheduling meetings with our Parish Priest, preparing the necessary church documents and collecting all applicable fees.
+Please feel free to ask him any questions you may have regarding your marriage here at Prophet Elias Greek Orthodox Church.

 SETTING THE DATE